gbkeku/heart-disease-ml-project/README.md

-# Heart Disease Prediction using Machine Learning
+# ❤️ Heart Disease Prediction using Machine Learning

-## 📌 Problem
+## 👤 Author
-Heart disease is a leading cause of death worldwide.
+**Godbless Keku**
-This project aims to predict whether a patient has heart disease using clinical data.
+UCSC Silicon Valley Extension
 ---

-## 📊 Dataset
+## 📌 Project Overview

-- Source: UCI Heart Disease Dataset
+Heart disease is one of the leading causes of death worldwide.
-- 13 clinical features
+This project develops a **machine learning-based clinical decision support system** that predicts the presence of heart disease using structured patient data.

-- Target: 0 (No Disease), 1 (Disease Present)
+The system demonstrates a **complete machine learning pipeline** from data preprocessing to deployment.
 ---

 ## ⚙️ Machine Learning Pipeline